halmonchaquayla/Twitter-Sentiment-Analysis/README.md

 ![twitter](images/logos.jpg)

-# Phase 4 Npl Twitter Sentiments
+# Phase 4 NLP Twitter Sentiments

 <b>Build a model that can rate the sentiment of a Tweet based on its content.</b>